aaron5m/onshape-git-sync/README.md

 - Automated export and commit processes.
 - Clear documentation of changes over time.

-Using this repository in tandem with your Onshape progress yields an automatically updated journal of snapshots for you or anyone on your team to see at:
+Using this repository in tandem with your Onshape progress yields an 🚀 **automatically updated journal of snapshots** for you or anyone on your team to see at:
 [https://github.com/your-username/onshape-git-sync/tree/main/snapshots](https://github.com/aaron5m/onshape-git-sync/tree/main/snapshots)

+---

+# STATUS ✅

+As of 2026 Feb 12 the **updates to this repo have been automated through an EC2 instance with AWS Linux 2023** (a modest simulation of a CI/CD pipeline).
+The repo has now been tested and verified to run on MacOS Sequoia and AWS Linux 2023.
+Follow the instructions below to use it yourself.

 ---